mamorett/TengraiRefiner/README.md

 - Progress bars show both overall progress and per-image steps
 - Environment variables can be configured via .env file
 - Original file names are preserved in output
+- FP8 safetensor files must be compatible with FluxTransformer2DModel

 ---
 ##  Project Roadmap